kpagel/awesome-cancer-variant-databases/README.md

 ## Annotation tools and software

 - [PCGR](https://github.com/sigven/pcgr) - The Personal Cancer Genome Reporter (PCGR) is a stand-alone software package for functional annotation and translation of individual cancer genomes for precision oncology.
 It interprets both somatic SNVs/InDels and copy number aberrations.
 The software extends basic gene and variant annotations from the Ensembl’s Variant Effect Predictor (VEP) with oncology-relevant, up-to-date annotations retrieved flexibly through vcfanno, and produces interactive HTML reports intended for clinical interpretation. - [Software tool]
+- [OpenCRAVAT](https://opencravat.org/) The Open Custom Ranked Analysis of VAriants Toolkit (OpenCRAVAT) is an open source, scalable decision support system to support variant and gene prioritization.
+It offers both commmand line utilities and a dynamic GUI, allowing users to explore results in a richly detailed viewing environment.
+Resources in OpenCRAVAT "app store" span germline, somatic, common, rare, coding and non-coding variants -- the catalog is being actively developed and growing larger every month.

 ## Variant Effect Prediction tools and databases